unknownyouth/unknownyouth.github.io/_pages/cv.md

 Education
 ======
-* M.S. in Computer Science, Duke University, 2027 (expected)
+* Master of Science in Computer Science, Duke University, 2027 (expected)
-* B.E. in Software Engineering, Dalian University of Technology, 2024
+* Bachelor of Engineering in Software Engineering, Dalian University of Technology, 2024

+# Research Experience

 Project experience
 ======